Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 \subsubsection{Data preprocessing for \textit{in silico} experiments}

-To generate large training, validation, and testing datasets of high-SNR images, data from fastMRI were preprocessed to resemble single-channel $k$-space data acquired on our 6.5~mT MRI scanner \cite{Knoll2020}.
-Specifically, multi-channel, fully-sampled raw $k$-space data were sourced from the FastMRI brain training and validation datasets, yielding thousands of 1.5~T / 3~T scans.
-Coil sensitivity maps were calculated using the ESPIRiT algorithm and SigPy \cite{Uecker2014,Ong2019} and used for combining the multi-channel IFFT-reconstructed images into complex-valued, single-channel imagees.
-Reconstructed brain volumes were converted to 3D $k$-space via FFT and downsampled to the ultra-low field resolution of $64 \times 75 \times 25$ via $k$-space cropping.
-Ground-truth reference images were obtained via IFFT reconstruction of those downsampled $k$-space data.
+To generate large training, validation, and testing datasets of high-SNR images, brain data from the fastMRI database were preprocessed to resemble single-channel $k$-space data acquired on our 6.5~mT MRI scanner \cite{Sarracanie2015, Knoll2020}.
+This raw data was made publicly available by the NYU fastMRI Initiative specifically for the purpose of exploring whether machine learning can aid in the reconstruction of medical images \cite{Knoll2020,Zbontar2018}.
+In this experiment, multi-channel, fully-sampled raw $k$-space data were sourced from the fastMRI brain training and validation datasets, yielding thousands of 1.5~T / 3~T scans.
+Coil sensitivity maps were calculated using the ESPIRiT algorithm and SigPy \cite{Uecker2014,Ong2019} and used for combining the multi-channel inverse fast Fourier transform (IFFT) reconstructed images into complex-valued, single-channel images.
+Reconstructed brain volumes were converted to 3D $k$-space via fast Fourier transform (FFT) and downsampled to the ultra-low field resolution of $64 \times 75 \times 25$ via $k$-space cropping.
+Ground-truth reference images were obtained via IFFT reconstruction of these downsampled $k$-space data.
 Finally, the brain volumes were split into training, validation and test datasets containing 3300, 1100 and 100 volumes respectively.

-The training data were further supplemented by 50,000 brain image slices sourced from the Human Connectome Project (HCP) \cite{van2013wu}.
+The training dataset was further supplemented with 50,000 brain image slices sourced from the Human Connectome Project (HCP) \cite{van2013wu}.
 These brain images were derived from DICOM magnitude images and had synthetic phase maps applied to synthesize complex data acquisition.
 Individual image slices were downsampled to $75 \times 25$ via $k$-space cropping to match the resolution of ultra-low field acquisitions.
 The synthesis of this HCP dataset is fully described in Reference \citenum{Koonjoo2021}.
 We emphasize that this dataset was used only for training, i.e. it served as an augmentation method, and not for testing the algorithms.